 Friendship loss and counseling

-A therapist is an excellent person to talk about friendship loss with, because they understand how painful it is.
+A therapist like the ones at Gaia Center is an excellent person to talk about friendship loss with, because they understand how painful it is.
 Therapy is a safe space where you can express your hurt, anger, frustration or any other feelings you’re experiencing after the loss of a friend.
 Therapy is an ideal place to get help for a variety of issues.
 There are all sorts of different therapists.
 You could see an individual therapist, couples counselor, sex therapist, addiction counselor, or anybody who specializes in the kind of treatment you need.
 Just like our physical health, mental health is something we need to take care of so that we can maintain emotional well-being.
 Losing a friend can take a toll on a person’s mental state.
 When coping with friendship loss, don’t be afraid to reach out for help.
 A therapist can be the listening ear that you need during your time of grieving the loss of a friend.